ahpohl/smartmeter/README.md

 CREATE USER "mqtt" WITH PASSWORD "mqtt"
 GRANT ALL ON "smartmeter" TO "mqtt"
 ```
-Then we create new retention policies:
+Then we create a new retention policy:
 ```
-CREATE RETENTION POLICY "rp28h" ON "smartmeter" DURATION 28h REPLICATION 1 DEFAULT CREATE RETENTION POLICY "rp370d" ON "smartmeter" DURATION 370d REPLICATION 1
+CREATE RETENTION POLICY "rp28h" ON "smartmeter" DURATION 28h REPLICATION 1 DEFAULT
 ```
 And last the continous queries:
 ```
-CREATE CONTINUOUS QUERY "cq1h" ON "smartmeter" BEGIN SELECT last(energy)-first(energy) AS energy, (last(energy)-first(energy)) * mean(price) + mean(rate) / (365*24) AS bill INTO smartmeter.rp28h.hourly FROM smartmeter.rp28h.state GROUP BY time(1h) TZ('Europe/Berlin') END
+cq1h   CREATE CONTINUOUS QUERY cq1h ON smartmeter BEGIN SELECT last(energy) - first(energy) AS energy INTO smartmeter.rp28h.hourly FROM smartmeter.rp28h.state GROUP BY time(1h) TZ('Europe/Berlin') END
-CREATE CONTINUOUS QUERY "cq1d" ON "smartmeter" BEGIN SELECT sum(energy) AS energy, sum(bill) AS bill INTO smartmeter.rp370d.daily FROM smartmeter.rp28h.hourly GROUP BY time(1d) TZ('Europe/Berlin') END
+cq1d   CREATE CONTINUOUS QUERY cq1d ON smartmeter BEGIN SELECT last(energy) - first(energy) AS energy, (last(energy) - first(energy)) * mean(price) + mean(rate) * 12 / 365 AS bill INTO smartmeter.autogen.daily FROM smartmeter.rp28h.state GROUP BY time(1d) TZ('Europe/Berlin') END
-CREATE CONTINUOUS QUERY "cq7d" ON "smartmeter" BEGIN SELECT sum(energy) AS energy, sum(bill) AS bill INTO smartmeter.autogen.weekly FROM smartmeter.rp370d.daily GROUP BY time(7d) TZ('Europe/Berlin') END
-CREATE CONTINUOUS QUERY "cq30d" ON "smartmeter" BEGIN SELECT sum(energy) AS energy, sum(bill) AS bill INTO smartmeter.autogen.monthly FROM smartmeter.rp370d.daily GROUP BY time(30d) TZ('Europe/Berlin') END
+cq30d  CREATE CONTINUOUS QUERY cq30d ON smartmeter BEGIN SELECT sum(energy) AS energy, sum(bill) AS bill INTO smartmeter.autogen.monthly FROM smartmeter.rp370d.daily GROUP BY time(30d) TZ('Europe/Berlin') END
-CREATE CONTINUOUS QUERY "cq365d" ON "smartmeter" BEGIN SELECT sum(energy) AS energy, sum(bill) AS bill INTO smartmeter.autogen.yearly FROM smartmeter.rp370d.daily GROUP BY time(365d) TZ('Europe/Berlin') END
+cq365d CREATE CONTINUOUS QUERY cq365d ON smartmeter BEGIN SELECT sum(energy) AS energy, sum(bill) AS bill INTO smartmeter.autogen.yearly FROM smartmeter.rp370d.daily GROUP BY time(365d) TZ('Europe/Berlin') END
 ```
-The first query consolidates the one second data from the smartmeter into one hour timeslots which are kept, like the raw data, for 28 hours.
-The cost per hour is determined from the tariff information if given in the smartmeter config file.
-The second query consolidates the raw `energy` and `bill` values into a daily summary called `daily`.
-All subsequent queries consolidate the daily `energy` and `bill` values further into new measurements called `weekly`, `monthly` and `yearly` respectively.
-The daily consolidated data are kept for one year, and the weekly, monthly and yearly energy consumption and cost are stored infinetely.
+The first query consolidates the one second data from the smartmeter into one hour timeslots which are kept for 28 hours.
+The second query calculates the daily `energy` and `bill` values.
+The cost per day is determined from the tariff information if given in the smartmeter config file.
+The subsequent queries consolidate the daily `energy` and `bill` further into new `monthly` and `yearly` summaries, respectively.

 ### Node Red